-The future income relationship depends on the growth and development of plants which are fully influenced by all factors that exist in nature, and if it provides a result in income form which is influenced by how the paddy plants growth is handled.
+The future income relationship depends on the growth and development of plants, which are fully influenced by all factors that exist in nature, and if it provides a result in income form, it is influenced by how the paddy plants' growth is handled.
 The relationship between income and plant growth during the planting process until harvest is what farmers expect.
-Sebagaimana dijelaskan oleh Gokgoz (2012), Darfour & Rosentrater (2016), Soetriono & Suwandari (2016) and Anwar & Firmansyah (2020).
-They explained that income depends on climatic factors such as rain, air temperature, air humidity, wind or air movement and day length.
+As explained by Gokgoz (2012), Darfour and Rosentrater (2016), Soetriono and Suwandari (2016), and Anwar and Firmansyah (2020), income depends on climatic factors, such as rain, air temperature, air humidity, wind or air movement, and day length.
 These factors are called the environment.
-Therefore, farmers as people who work on agriculture in order to be able to meet as much as possible of their needs, then the agricultural products they manage must be used as money as income.
-A lot of yields don't necessarily give a lot of money, because there are still many factors that affect achieving process it with the influential planting season and harvest environment.
-The relationship based on the dialogue below:
+Therefore, for farmers working in agriculture to meet their needs as much as possible, the agricultural products they manage must be used as money as income.
+Many yields do not necessarily give much money because many factors still affect the achieving process, with the influential planting season and harvest environment.
+The relationship is based on the following dialogue: